kalymos/PSNEERP/README.md

-# PSNee V9.0
+# PSNEERP
-PSNee is compatible with all retail PlayStation 1 models and various AVR microcontrollers.
+PSNEERP is compatible with all retail PlayStation 1 models and various AVR microcontrollers.

 ## For all useful information, please consult the [Wiki](https://github.com/kalymos/PsNee/wiki).